Senna Build Guide by rquoe

 You want to take this keystone against anything that isn't hard engage or tanks, as it gives you the highest damage output and helps you become more powerful in the late game.
 Take into account that you won't be able to survive being

-Primary: Magical FootwearSenna doesn't really need to buy Boots of Speed early, so having Magical Footwear as your first primary rune is a smart money investment, as once you finish Umbral Glaive you'll only have to worry about buying your tier 2 boots.
+Primary: Magical FootwearSenna doesn't really need to buy Boots early, so having Magical Footwear as your first primary rune is a smart money investment, as once you finish Umbral Glaive you'll only have to worry about buying your tier 2 boots.

 Primary: Biscuit DeliverySenna's mana costs are painful to deal with in the early game, so we take Biscuit Delivery to mitigate those costs and ensure you can stay in lane longer.
 The health part of the item is okay, but you don't really need it considering you have a built-in self-heal in your Q. You can also buy the biscuits if you don't think you're going to need them, but I would keep them until level 6 or so just in case you need an extra mana boost.